Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 software that operates as:
   1. A compiler (e.g. Visal Studio for windows or gcc for Linux)
   2. An SVN platform to check out the code (e.g. Tortoise SVN for windows or subversion for Linux)
-  3. A NetCDF file system or development library
+  3. A NetCDF file system or development library (e.g. NetCDF 4 for windows)

   Please read the instructions for your operating system for more details [below](#Specific-instructions-for-your-operating-systems).